philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Exception handling machinery adds significant overhead, especially in hot loops.
+Description: Exception handling machinery adds significant overhead, especially in hot loops.
 The inefficient version uses `at()` which throws exceptions for bounds checking, while the efficient version uses operator `[]` which avoids this overhead when bounds checking isn't needed.

 ## Example 43: Using std::endl Instead of '\n'